intel-unesp-mcp/infieri2019-session1/README.md

 ```

 **2.2.5** We can generate diagnostic output for offload applications
-that utilize Intel Xeon Phi coprocessors by using the environment
+that utilize Intel® Xeon Phi™ coprocessors by using the environment
 variable `OFFLOAD_REPORT`, which controls the verbosity of the diagnostic
 output: `OFFLOAD_REPORT = 1` produces output including the offload
 locations and times; `OFFLOAD_REPORT = 2` adds information regarding data